[Opinion] Poland's ruling party's attempts to censor LGBTQ+ artists

 Despite her ultimate acquittal, the case against her was sensationalised by Poland's rightwing media.

-Unfortunately, Podleśna's case represents one of many efforts made by PiS to abuse the Polish justice system to intimidate artists and activists and censor expression that contradicts the Catholic church.
+Unfortunately, Podleśna's case represents one of many efforts made by the PiS to abuse the Polish justice system to intimidate artists and activists and censor expression that contradicts the Catholic church.

 A group of activists — Jakub Gawron, Kamil Mczuga, Paulina Pajak and Pawel Preneta — have faced defamation lawsuits after creating a digital representation of Poland's "Atlas of Hate", referring to the charter resolutions passed in 94 regions that declared themselves to be free from "LGBT ideology."